RobotZap10000/LectureSkipper/Items_BaseGame.md

 - [x] Apple - On Attend: increase your max energy by x E.
 - [x] Cake - On Attend: increase your current energy by x E.
 - [x] Pizza - On Attend: lose x% less energy from that lecture.
-- [ ] Video Game - On Skip: Gain +x% extra Procrastination.
+- [x] Video Game - On Skip: Gain +x% extra Procrastination.
 - [x] Headphones - On Attend: Still gain x% of the Procrastination Value, despite not skipping.
 - [x] Wallet - On Attend: Gain +$x.
-- [ ] ..... - On Attend: If the Understand Chance is below x%, double the Potential Understanding.
 - [x] Soda - After Skip: For the rest of the block, skipping this lecture now gives you +x E.
 - [x] Joystick - On Skip: Increases its own level by 1, and has a x % chance of giving you double the Procrastinations from this lecture.

 ###### Consumables

-- [ ] Paper - Consumble: if attending, increases the Understand Chance by x %.
+- [x] Paper - Consumable: If attending, increases the Understand Chance by x %.
-- [ ] Sticky Note - Consumble: if skipping, still gain x % of the Potential Understanding.
+- [x] Sticky Note - Consumable: If skipping, still gain x% of the Potential Understanding.
-- [ ] Origami - Consumble: increase your current amount of Procrastinations by x %.
+- [x] Origami - Consumable: Increase your current amount of Procrastinations by x %.

 ###### Miscellanous